ixd-physical-computing/IxD-PhysicalComputing-22/Week-2/Variable-resistor-sensors.md

 ### Potentiometer

 A potentiometer has a metal contact, called a wiper, slides along a resistor, deviding the resistor into two halves.
+You can get these from the VFL or our Physical Computing cart in Rodel's office.

 ![different potentiometers](assets/pot-diagram.png)
 ![potentiometer inside](assets/pot-inside.png)